lupyuen/lupyuen.github.io/src/lorawan3.md

 Our __Event Loop__ forever reads LoRa and LoRaWAN Events from an __Event Queue__ and handles them.

-The Event Queue is created in our LoRaWAN Test App as explained here...
+The Event Queue is created in our LoRa SX1262 Library as explained here...

 -   [__"Event Queue"__](https://lupyuen.github.io/articles/sx1262#event-queue)